0xSero/partisia-docs/docs/node-operations/operator-10-bp.md

 # Run a block producing node on Partisia Blockchain
+How to change node config from reader to block producer

 You must finish the previous two sections([Reader node on VPS](../node-operations/operator-5-reader-vps.md) and [Keys for BP](../node-operations/operator-9-keys.md)) is a prerequisite.